http-feeds/http-feeds/README.md

 - and respects the `lastEventId` query parameter to scroll through further items
 - to support [infinite polling](#polling) for real-time feed subscriptions.

-HTTP feeds can be used for [event streaming](#event-feeds) and [asynchronous data replication](#aggregate-feeds).
-No message broker, such as Kafka or RabbitMQ, required.
+HTTP feeds can be used to [decouple systems](https://scs-architecture.org) asynchronously [without message brokers](https://www.innoq.com/en/articles/2021/12/http-feeds-schnittstellen-ohne-kafka-oder-rabbitmq), such as Kafka or RabbitMQ.

 Example
 ---